mohamedshehatadev17/Ecommerce/README.md

 - **User Authentication:** Secure login and registration system.
 - **Product Management:** Add, edit, and remove clothing items with categories and filters.
+- **Product Filtering:** Search and filter products by categories, price, size, and color.
+- **Pagination:** Efficient product browsing with paginated results for better user experience.
 - **Shopping Cart:** Real-time cart management with the ability to add, update, and remove items.
 - **Order Management:** Process and manage customer orders.
 - **Responsive Design:** Optimized for all devices using Bootstrap.